 - 1 red onion, peeled, halved and then each half cut in four wedges

 - 4 parsnips, peeled and cut in long, thin, but still substantial pieces

 - 4 carrots, peeled, halved and quartered lengthwise

-- 1 to 3 tablespoons olive oil (or other mild vegetable oil)
+- 2 to 4 tablespoons olive oil or other mild vegetable oil, divided

 - salt and pepper